nhmood/watson-ruby/README.md

 ### -f, --files [FILES]
 This parameter specifies which files watson should parse through.
 It should be followed by a space separated list of files that should be parsed.

+### --format [PRINT, JSON, UNITE, SILENT]
+This parameter specifies how watson should output the issues that it finds.
+If passed with `print`, the regular printing will occur, either to Unix less or STDOUT (depending on system).
+If passed with `json`, the output will be in the form of JSON, and will be stored in `.watsonresults`.

+- This particular option is useful if attempting to intergrate watson into other tools / platforms.

+If passed with `unite`, the output will be compatible with the vim unite plugin (more details soon)

+If passed with `silent`, watson will have no output.

+- This particular option is useful if remote posting to GitHub or Bitbucket is desired without the visual component of watson.
+- For example, you could set up a **git commit hook** to post issues to GitHub/Bitbucket, but avoid the giant print out every time.

 ### -h, --help